Senior Technical Officer

 Also, the project contributes to regional peatland management initiatives, such as the ASEAN Programme on Sustainable Management of Peatland Ecosystems 2014-2020, the ASEAN Agreement on Transboundary Haze Pollution (2013), and the ASEAN Peatland Management Strategy 2006-2020.

-Based between the Nay Pyi Taw IUCN project office and the project field office at Inle Lake, the Ecosystems Management Specialist will work closely with the project’s CTA (IUCN) and the National Project Director (ECD, MONREC).
-The Ecosystems Management Specialist will assist the CTA by providing guidance and supervision of the workplan of the Community Engagement Specialist, Myanmar.
+Based between the Nay Pyi Taw IUCN project office and the project field office at Inle Lake, the Senior Technical Officer will work closely with the project’s CTA (IUCN) and the National Project Director (ECD, MONREC).
+The Senior Technical Officer will provide technical inputs and manage project activities according to their field of expertise.
+The Senior Technical Officer will assist the CTA by providing guidance and supervision of the workplan of the Technical Officer, Peatlands.
 The position’s responsibilities include, but are not limited to:

 Support the CTA and National Project Director by leading the in-country implementation of project activities through: